AntirWiki/Antir/content/Tir na Nog/Tir na Nog.md

 # The Hells
 The Six Hells each follow a general theme based on a mortal emotion, though their Devil residents and locales can be flexible in their interpretations.
 They are often seen as three pairs of opposites:

--The hells of Ambition and Sloth
+- The hells of Ambition and Sloth
--The hells of Wrath and Cowardice
+- The hells of Wrath and Cowardice
--And the hells of Zealotry and Betrayal
+- And the hells of Zealotry and Betrayal

 The Hells are seen as the opposite of Elysium, embodying disorder and transactional relationships.